Upcoming Events

 Virtual

-The Korean Studies Research Network and International Programs will present a virtual lecture by guest speaker Dr. Jahyon Park entitled "Webtoons and Affective Male Audiences in Digital Korea" on Thursday, October 6, from 12:00 - 1:30 p.m.
+The Korean Studies Research Network and International Programs will present a virtual lecture by guest speaker Dr. Jahyon Park entitled "Webtoons and Affective Male Audiences in Digital Korea" on Thursday, Oct.
+6, from noon to 1:30 p.m.
 (CDT), via Zoom.
+In her talk, Dr. Park will shed new light on the rise of affective male audiences in the Korean digital media context and its relationship to changing modes of masculinity.
+Focusing on the reception of a new cultural form of web-based cartoons...

 "The Cost of Belonging: An Ethnography of Solidarity and Mobility in Beijing’s Koreatown" promotional image